staples-sparx/clj-schema/README.md

 present but does not complain about extra paths

-Seq and Set Validation and Introducing Constraints
+Seq/Set Validation and Introducing Constraints
 ==================================================

 You can also add constraints: predicates that apply to the entire